refractproject/refract-spec/namespaces/mson-namespace.md

 In MSON, every data structure is a sub-type of another data structure, and, therefore, it is directly or indirectly derived from one of the MSON _Base Types_.
 This is expressed as an inheritance of elements in MSON DOM.
 Where the predecessor of an element is referred to as element's _Base Element_.

-Note: Not every MSON _Base Type_ is presented in JSON namespace primitive types and vice versa, see the table bellow:
+Note: Not every MSON _Base Type_ is presented in Refract primitive types and vice versa – see the table bellow.

 ### Type comparison